Psychiatric Referral, Assessment and Management of Mothers and Babies Service (PRAMMBS)

 Andersen Ward provides facilities for up to ten mothers and babies including:

-- Single rooms with separate shower rooms.
+- Single bedrooms with separate shower rooms.

 - Two nurseries